-c) Special Circumstances
+b) Special Circumstances

-- Granted at the discretion of the PCMB, and would include cases of disability, for example. - 4.3 Annual renewal of an exemption is required with the exception of a retirement exemption.
-Once granted, a retirement exemption is permanent.
-If a member's situation changes (i.e., comes out of retirement), and the conditions underlying the exemption are no longer applicable, it would be the member's responsibility under Rule of Professional Conduct #2 to advise the CIA that he or she is no longer exempt from the qualification standard, and procedures for reinstatement to non-exempt status would be initiated.
+- Granted at the discretion of the PCMB and would include cases of family leave of longer than one year, or disability, for example. - 4.3 Annual renewal of an exemption is required with the exception of a retirement exemption.
+Once granted, a retirement exemption is permanent and the member would no longer be required to file an annual compliance statement.
+However, such members will be required, at the time of paying their annual dues, to confirm that the conditions underlying their exemption are still applicable to their circumstances. - 4.4 If a member's situation changes (i.e., comes out of retirement), and the conditions underlying the exemption are no longer applicable, it would be the member's responsibility under Rule of Professional Conduct #2 to advise the CIA that he or she is no longer exempt from the qualification standard, and procedures for reinstatement to non-exempt status would be initiated.
 Such procedures would include the filing of a remedy plan (see section 5.1), if the member did not remain compliant during his or her leave.

-5 - Non-compliance
+5 - Non-compliance with the Qualification Standard